zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosfiles/dsn/README.md

      * - partition dataset member to partition dataset non-existing member
      * - partition dataset member to sequential dataset
      * <p>
-     * This example sends a false value for copyAllMembers parameter in copy method to indicate we
+     * This example sends a false value for copyAllMembers parameter in the copy method to indicate we
      * are not copying all members in a partition dataset to another.
      *
      * @param connection      ZosConnection object